Your rights and responsibilities if you are wanting to build or repair a fence on your property boundary.

 There are two issues you will need to contact the Council about when you are considering building a boundary fence, as there may be a need to apply for a resource consent as well as a building consent:'

-It is likely that you will need a resource consent for any fence that is over 2m in height (the height includes any trellis you may wish to put on top).
-It is strongly advised that you speak to the Duty Planner if you intend to build a fence over 2m in height.
+It is likely that you will need a resource consent for any fence that is over 1.8m in height on the road boundary or 2m in height on an internal boundary (the height includes any trellis you may wish to put on top).
+It is strongly advised that you speak to the Duty Planner if you intend to build a fence over these heights.
+Additional standards apply in some zones with regard to the materials used for fencing (i.e. in the Residential Medium Density zone, fences on the road boundary over 1m in height must be 50% visually transparent), please contact the Duty Planner for more information.

 You will need a building consent where any exterior walls, fences and hoardings are over 2.5 metres in height.
 The 2.5 metre height limit should be measured as the vertical distance between the top of the fence and the supporting ground directly below.